Departing Ichinomiya, we went back to Narita Airport to catch our domestic flight to Kochi in the Shikoku Region.

 Black belt master senseis have carried on his legacy and we were fortunate to join their practice.

-It was so amazing to watch young children being so disciplined and focused .
+It was so amazing to watch young children having so much discipline and focus.

 Their form, their etiquette, their manners, their gesture , their movement- everything was subtle but well trained.